artdecocode/reloquent/documentary/index.md

 %NPM: reloquent%

-`reloquent` allows to ask users a question, or a series of questions via the read-line interface.
+`reloquent` allows to ask users a question, a confirmation (y/n), or a series of questions via the read-line interface.

 ```sh
 yarn add -E reloquent
 ```

 %TOC%

+%~%

 <!-- ## todo